The chimney sweep in homes, early 20th Century UK

 Since coal fires were the only form of heating in the early 1900s in working class family houses like ours, they were lit every day in winter.
-As the chimneys got blocked up with soot, they would billow dirty black smoke out into the room.
-So it was essential to have the chimney swept once or twice a year.
-What a business it was!
+As the chimneys got blocked up with soot.
+Not only would this billow dirty black smoke out into the room, there was also the serious danger of the chimney catching light.

 My mother would engage a chimney sweep to come as early in the day as possible, preferably before breakfast.
 This was because of all the clearing up that had to be done afterwards, which was no quick business.

 The day before the sweep was due to come, my mother would take all the china off the dresser.
 Then everything that was not in everyday use would be taken down, including the curtains and the pictures.
 All the movable furniture was put into another room or covered with dust sheets.
 Finally everything that could be washed was washed, ready to be put back when the room had been cleaned up after the sweep had gone.